JCCyC/hdbdos-16k/README-16K.txt

 - Support for text-mode inverse video and (in the 6847T1) lowercase
 - Create a BIN$ function (nobody cares about OCT$)
 - Manipulate the sector offset (HDBHI/HDBLO)
+- Enhance RENUM so it can renumber the first portion of a program, as opposed to only the second portion like it is currently in ECB

 SUMMARY OF CHANGES: